smallsnoopybeagle/crowd_evacuation/README.md

 what are we gonna vary?
- - density of people
+- density of people (done)
- - obstacles
+- width of passage (done)
- - acceleration
+- acceleration (panic)
+- ppl grouped tgt (family)

+Changelog

+14/5: new movement pattern for the people - they actually go somewhere and not just straight!
+Also removed ppl leaking from side of walls
+Wall design changed to single gap in middle - makes our life easier